|

 upon Mrs. Louie Calvert.
 Her body was left on the rope for the customary hour

 before being taken down and prepared for autopsy.
-This found that her death had
+The autopsy found that her

-been "instantaneous" and confirmed that she was not pregnant.
-These
+death had been "instantaneous" and confirmed that she was not

-facts were made public at the subsequent inquest, held later in the day before
+pregnant.
+These facts were made public at the subsequent inquest, held later in

-the Leeds Coroner, Mr. Stuart Rodgers.
-Her body was then buried in an unmarked
+the day before the Leeds Coroner, Mr. Stuart Rodgers.
+Her body was then buried

-grave within the prison grounds in accordance with her sentence.
-She was the
+in an unmarked grave within the prison grounds in accordance with her sentence.

-first woman to be hanged at Strangeways since Mary Ann Britland in 1886.
-Louie
+She was the first woman to be hanged at Strangeways since Mary Ann Britland in

 considerable courage.
 It is unclear why her execution took place at